 “We want to make sure that all the engineers at Netflix are able to work as fast and as responsibly fast as they want to work.
 If we don’t give them enough context about what they’re deploying or about what’s going on in the ecosystem at large then they could cause big problems in the service.
 They could cause disruptions in the service,” said Marsh.
 “So, we’ve built a lot of guardrails into our tools that give context to our developers to help them make good choices.”

-Source – Dianne Marsh, Director of Engineering, Netflix.
+How Netflix Supports DevOps at Scale, Dianne Marsh, Director of Engineering, Netflix6.